World stocks inch towards all-time high

 RISING U.S. YIELDS HELP DOLLAR

-While the lingering effects of the euro crisis and sluggishness in Asia has kept global stocks short of all-time highs, U.S. equity markets have been there for months.

-Having risen in 10 of the past 12 sessions and closed at records in six out of seven, the S&P 500 was expected to open virtually flat.
-Heavier action is likely on the Nasdaq, where gadget giant Apple will trade for the first time after a seven-for-one stock split.

-The yield on benchmark U.S 10-year Treasuries meanwhile shuffled up to 2.6131 percent in Europe as it continued to move away from last month's 11-low.
+The yield on benchmark 10-year Treasuries shuffled up to 2.6131 percent during the European morning, climbing from Friday's U.S. close of 2.597 percent and well above 11-month lows plumbed last month.

 Treasuries tend to set the benchmark for borrowing costs around the world, and their rally this year has baffled many economists, who had predicted the U.S. economy would perform more strongly and therefore expected a sell-off in the bonds.

-For now, the dollar had to be content with a slight gain on the day to 102.44 yen having had some help in Asia from a lower-than-expected April current account surplus in Japan.
+For now, the dollar had to be content with a slight gain on the day to buy 102.44 yen having had some help in the Asian session from a lower-than-expected current account surplus in Japan's April data.

 Spot gold was steady near a four-month low at $1,255 an ounce, while Shanghai copper fell to its lowest in nearly a month and London copper also dropped, unsettled by concerns that a probe into metals storage at China's third-largest port could squeeze financing and buying in metals.